andreiciortea/was-lecture8-moise/README.md

 2. Run the JaCaMo application with the organization config.
 Show what happens.

+3. Modify the organization specification ("the organization specification is the program").

-3. Show the code for setting up the marketplace manually.
+4. Discuss the code for setting up the marketplace manually.

-- Show the code of `marketplace_manager`
-- Uncomment roles and include statement for `org_reasoning`

-4. Modify mission cardinality to show normative failure.

 5. Show and discuss organizational reasoning.

-- check if an agent can enact a given role
-- infer the role